mina407/Excel_Project-Sales-Anaylsis/README.md

 # Sales Data Analysis using Excel
 ![](https://github.com/mina407/Excel_Project/blob/main/Main.png)
 ## Overview
 This project involves a comprehensive analysis of Sales Data using Excel.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
 ## Objectives
 * Key Metrics Cards
   - Total Revenue: The total revenue generated.